Bite-sized Learning: Small, Short and Focused

 Examples of short micro activities:

-• Introduction to new concept (5 minutes)
+• Introduction to a new concept (5 minutes)

 • Rotating stations (5 to 10 minutes at each station)

-• Check for understanding quiz (5 minutes for the quiz, 5 minutes for post quiz discussion)
+• Check for understanding quiz (5 minutes for the quiz, 5 minutes for post-quiz discussion)

-• Wrrap up: Muddiest Point (5 minutes)
+• Wrap-up: Muddiest Point (5 minutes)

 Summary